sharvanath/kromium/README.md

 ## Features
 - Resumeable.
 Kromium checkpoints progress.
 So in case of any crashes it can be simply restarted.
 - Parallelizable without synchronization.
 Multiple parallel runs of the Kromium pipeline can be executed independantly to achieve large parallelism.
 It only relies on the checkpoint state to avoid duplicate work.
-- Transformation.
+- Transformations.
 Comes with a few common transformations, and is very easy to add new.

 ## Use cases
 - Copying large amounts of data, e.g. copying large amounts data from one bucket/SQL table to another destination.